JB-26/website-portfolio/src/blog/2022-10-10-metaverse.md

 Bit worrying that the company is betting so much on a product that hasn't found it's market.
 As well as forcing employees to use the product.

+But given that Meta recently announced the [Meta Quest Pro](https://www.meta.com/gb/quest/quest-pro/#overview) (which is priced at an eye watering £1,499.99), the market could be aiming more towards professionals rather than consumers.
+Also, as [CNET](https://www.cnet.com/tech/computing/meta-quest-pro-vr-headset-hands-on-a-new-1500-headset-is-unveiled/) reported, the battery life of the device is **one to two hours.** Which doesn't seem great if you're trying to convince professionals that the metaverse is the future of computing.
+Meta's [stock](https://www.hl.co.uk/shares/shares-search-results/m/meta-platforms-inc-com-usd0.000006) also went down following the announcement.

+_I also love the fact that under the [experiences](https://www.meta.com/gb/quest/quest-pro/#overview) section on the Meta Quest Pro page, Adobe Acrobat is listed along with Dropbox and LastPass.
+I can't wait to manage PDFs, documents and passwords with my super expensive headset!_

 You might be wondering _"what is the Metaverse anyway?"_, and put simply it's a digital space which is made of digital representations of things.
 Like people, objects, places etc. This [video](https://www.youtube.com/watch?v=Qw6UCwCt4bE) by Microsoft does a good job of explaining what the Metaverse is.

 I just cannot imagine sitting down for a serious business meeting or job interview and I have to use the Metaverse.
 The idea of that sounds awful and awkward.
 Even Microsoft is incorporating 3D avatars and virtual meeting spaces into [Teams](https://www.theverge.com/2021/11/2/22758974/microsoft-teams-metaverse-mesh-3d-avatars-meetings-features) called [Mesh](https://news.microsoft.com/innovation-stories/mesh-for-microsoft-teams/).
 I’m not sure how I’d feel if the person I was speaking to was a 3D avatar and not the actual person through a video call at a job interview.
 It would be hard to judge the other person’s body language for example.